-Prerequisites: 3150:683 and 3150:684.
+Prerequisite:683, 684, graduate status or permission of department.
 An advanced treatment of organic functional group manipulations in the context of the total synthesis of natural products.

-Open to qualified student accepted as a candidate for Doctor of Philosophy in Chemistry.
+Prerequisite:graduate status or permission of department.Open to qualified student accepted as a candidate for Doctor of Philosophy in Chemistry.
 Supervised original research undertaken in organic, inorganic, physical, analytical or biochemistry.